Security Camera Installation Guides v2 - NVR IPCAMERA SECURITY

 Sheetrock (most interior walls)

-A list of tools necessary, step-by-step instructions for installing SCW cameras, and how to close up the hole when drilling into a surface made of sheetrock.
+A list of tools necessary, step-by-step instructions for installing SCW cameras, and close up the hole when drilling into a surface made of sheetrock.

 Wood